Human Archive

 It's like teaching a robot the difference between shaking hands and crushing a grape—by letting it study thousands of hours of humans doing both.

-Human Archive's unfair advantage is its massive, operationalized contributor network of 50,000+ real-world data collectors paired with custom multi-sensor hardware rigs deployed across dozens of environment types,creating a proprietary, hard-to-replicate dataset moat for embodied AI that no competitor currently matches in scale, diversity, or annotation depth.
+Human Archive's massive, operationalized contributor network of 50,000+ real-world data collectors paired with custom multi-sensor hardware rigs deployed across dozens of environment types creates a proprietary, hard-to-replicate dataset moat for embodied AI that no competitor currently matches in scale, diversity, or annotation depth.

 Funding History